petroemil/Rx.Book/Draft.md

 ![](Marble%20Diagrams/Delay.png)

 There is also a way to provide some logic that will be applied to all individual elements in the original stream and calculate the delay for them.
-The interesting bit here is that you don't get an overload where you can provide a function that receives the actual event and returns a `TimeSpan` or `DateTime`, instead you have to return an `IObservable` that will be used as a "signalling stream": when it produces its first element, the `Delay()` operator will emit the associated event on its output stream.
+The interesting bit here is that you don't get an overload where you can provide a function that receives the actual event and returns a `TimeSpan` or `DateTime`, instead you have to return an `IObservable<object>` that will be used as a "signalling stream": when it produces its first element, the `Delay()` operator will emit the associated event on its output stream.

 In this case it's also possible that your logic will delay the event "n" to a later point in time than the event "n+1", meaning this might mess up the order of your events.